morassman/process-palette/README.md

 ![Screenshot](https://github.com/morassman/process-palette/blob/master/resources/command-palette-keystroke.png?raw=true)

 After reloading the configuration the `Ant: Default` command can be run by pressing `Ctrl-Alt-A`.

-## Tree View Integration
-Commands can be run from the tree view with the selected file as input to the command.
-Any command that references any of the `{file*}` variables will be available.

-To choose the command to run a file with, open the context menu on a file in the tree view and choose the command from the `Run With` sub menu.

-See the [example](#tree_view_example) at the top.

 ## Advanced Configuration
 The `namespace`, `action`, `command` and `keystroke` aren't the only properties that can be configured.
 Of these only the `action` and `command` are required.
 The rest are optional and have default values.